frankchateau/win32_cheatsheet/window.md

 A window is a fundamental unit of the Windows GUI.
 It represents a rectangular region on the screen.

+Windows are not just top level application windows with a titlebar and borders, but can be any type of UI control (e.g. buttons, lists...etc).

-The window type is `HWND` which is an opaque handle to the window which is managed by Windows OS.
+The type of a window is `HWND` which is an opaque handle to the window which is managed by Windows OS.
-It is not meant to be modified directly, but rather passed to various Windows functions. (e.g. `MoveWindow(hwnd, 100, 100, 800, 600, TRUE);`)
+It is not meant to be modified directly, but rather passed to various win32 functions. (e.g. `MoveWindow(hwnd, 100, 100, 800, 600, TRUE);`)

 Each window is created from a class that defines default / shared behavior for all windows created from it.
 There are predefined built-in classes ([standard](#standard-controls) and [common](#common-controls) controls), but you can create custom ones using [RegisterClass](#registerclass).

-For an application window, you'd typically register your own custom class.
+For the main application window, you'd typically register your own custom class.

+There are 3 general categories of windows in terms of [hierarchy](#hierarchy): top level, top level with parent, and child window.

+Event handling is done via a [message loop](#message-loop) and the [window procedure](#window-procedure) callback.

 ## RegisterClass